-How to Find Value-Based Cheap Stocks UK
+How to Find Cheap Stocks UK

 Many investors would have heard the phrase ‘buy low, sell high.’
 However, it is far easier said than done.
 A low share price or cheap stock may be a good place to buy low or it may keep on going lower.

 Judging whether a stock is cheap or not can be a difficult process.
-However, there are some valuation metrics that investors use to help in their decision making which explore in this ‘How to Find Value-Based Cheap Stocks UK’ article.
+However, there are some valuation metrics that investors use to help in their decision making which we explore in this ‘How to Find Cheap Stocks UK’ article.

 Table of Contents

-What are Cheap Shares UK?
+What are Cheap Stocks UK?

 Cheap UK stocks are companies whose share prices are trading at a historically low level relative to what they should be worth.
 Why would a stock become cheap?
-A good company with strong long term prospects may be hit by some bad news which can cause its share price to fall making the stock cheap to some investors.
+A good company with strong long-term prospects may be hit by some bad news which can cause its share price to fall making the stock cheap to some investors.

 Identifying what is a cheap stock or not can be subjective.
 This is why investors try to standardise the analysis of a company’s worth by using different types of valuation metrics.
 To identify cheap stocks, some investors would use value investing techniques.